Mike Reynolds Mike Reynolds

 On assignment…

-The Marine Corps Combat Art collection is curated by the National Museum of the Marine Corps in Quantico, Va. it contains more than 9,000 works contributed by nearly 400 Artists, pres-dating WWII.
+The Marine Corps Combat Art collection is curated by the National Museum of the Marine Corps in Quantico, Va. it contains more than 14,000 works contributed by nearly 400 Artists, pre-dating WWII.

 New additions are accessioned frequently, and the Marine Corps uses it’s own Marines to help with artifact collection.
 A select few have the distinction of F[ree]MOS: 4606; Marine Corps Combat Artist.
 These Artists may embed - on assignment - with Marine Corps units to document what Americas’ Marines are doing.